Katamari Damacy: Reception

 Katamari Damacy enjoyed moderate success in Japan.
 The game was sold at about two-thirds of the price of a new game at the time.
-It was the top selling game the week of its release with 32,000 units sold, and sold over 155,000 copies in Japan by the end of 2004.
-However, Namco originally estimated that over 500,000 units would be sold in Japan.
+It was the top-selling game the week of its release with 32,000 units sold, and sold over 155,000 copies in Japan by the end of 2004.
+Namco, however, originally estimated that over 500,000 units would be sold in Japan.